pingidentity/terraform-provider-pingdirectory/docs/resources/default_access_token_validator.md

 ### Optional

 - `access_token_manager_id` (String) The Access Token Manager instance ID to specify when calling the PingFederate introspection endpoint.
 If this property is set the include-aud-parameter property is ignored.
+- `allowed_authentication_type` (Set of String) Specifies the authentication types for bind operations that may be used to generate access tokens, and for which generated access tokens will be accepted.
 - `allowed_content_encryption_algorithm` (Set of String) Specifies an allow list of JWT content encryption algorithms that will be accepted by the JWT Access Token Validator.
 - `allowed_key_encryption_algorithm` (Set of String) Specifies an allow list of JWT key encryption algorithms that will be accepted by the JWT Access Token Validator.
 This setting is only used if encryption-key-pair is set.
+- `allowed_sasl_mechanism` (Set of String) Specifies the names of the SASL mechanisms for which access tokens may be generated, and for which generated access tokens will be accepted.
 - `allowed_signing_algorithm` (Set of String) Specifies an allow list of JWT signing algorithms that will be accepted by the JWT Access Token Validator.
 - `authorization_server` (String) Specifies the external server that will be used to aid in validating access tokens.
 In most cases this will be the Authorization Server that minted the token.
 - `client_id` (String) The client identifier to use when authenticating to the PingFederate authorization server.